Noxsios/lunch-and-learn/content/build.md

 At the end of the day all I really wanted was to take a directory of Markdown files and turn them into an educational website.
 So I decided to build my own simple SSG.

-> The goal of this SSG was never to scale it to become its own product.
-It was just a fun project to build something simple and minimal.

 ## Inspiration and previous works

 Many of the pieces of this project were inspired by other projects I've worked on or seen.